-

 Do individuals within the business need to be personally licensed or authorised?
 If so, please provide headline requirements.

-As mentioned above, key employees or individuals sufficiently associated or connected with a gambling operator (known as a close associate), are required to hold a separate key person licence, or at least be approved by the regulator prior to commencing their role.
+As mentioned above, key employees or individuals sufficiently associated or connected with a gambling operator (known as a close associate), are required to either hold a separate key person licence or an approval from the regulator prior to commencing their role.
 This includes an individual that is:

 - a shareholder, director or executive officer of the licensed operator; and